BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/general.md

 **Utility**

-Paladins utility is one of the strongest in mythic+ currently when used correctly.
+Paladins utility is one of the strongest in mythic+ when used correctly.

 ## Weaknesses

 **Throughput outside of major cooldowns**

-Holy Paladins biggest weakness is that we're too reliant on our cooldowns to carry us through difficult parts of the dungeons.
+Holy Paladins biggest weakness is that we are very reliant on our cooldowns to carry us through difficult parts of the dungeons.
 The largest learning curves in dungeon healing as a paladin is learning how to manage your cooldowns properly.

 **Being a Melee Healer**